Château de Ferrand Saint-Emilion 2019 - Grand Cru Classé (Magnum)

 Bettane & Desseauve

 “The jury was captivated by the subtle, elegant bouquet, with just the right amount of dark fruit and earthy notes.
-Beautiful texture on the palate—full-bodied and voluminous—with well-defined, precise tannins, a texture somewhere between silk and velvet, and a sumptuous, harmonious finish.
-We really loved it. ” (Terre de Vins 2020) - Please note: very limited quantities!
+Beautiful texture on the palate—full-bodied and voluminous—with well-defined, precise tannins; a texture somewhere between silk and velvet, and a sumptuous, harmonious finish.
+We really enjoyed it. ” (Terre de Vins 2020) - Please note: very limited quantities available!

 Buy your De Ferrand wines at the best price in a private sale!